lazy-media/public/Authentik/Grafana/Readme.md

 [Authentik Grafana Documentation](https://docs.goauthentik.io/integrations/services/grafana/)

-## NOTES:
+## Assumptions

-I only use Authentik as my Reverse proxy and I have the Standalone version of Grafana installed, not the docker version.
+- I only use Authentik as my Reverse proxy and I have the Standalone version of Grafana installed, not the docker version.

+- I use the standalone version of Grafana installed on to Ubuntu 22.04.
+This guide assumes you know where your Grafana config file is located and know how to edit it accordingly.

 ## Grafana Setup